DESIRE

 Doesn’t God know everything?
 It appears from the Scripture that God gathers information by various means.
 The heart of man is so profoundly deceitful, its desires spring from such a complex, convoluted maze of wickedness, that we cannot know our own heart.
 God puts us in various situations that reveal to God and to us what is down there in the subterranean depths.
 Can you see that such insight is necessary if we are to entrusted with a powerful, immortal body like that of the Lord?

 God causes us to hunger, and not always for food.
 Rather, God keeps us from having what we want in many areas and situations of life.
+Christ would still be on the high point of the Temple if God had not told Him to get down.
 Sometimes we are like a starving dog with a juicy bone held in front of it, while the Lord says “don’t touch it!”
 And this can go on for decades.

 The key to the Kingdom of God is stern obedience to the Father!
 The key to being a soldier in the army of the Lord is stern obedience to the Father!
 The key to governing with Christ is stern obedience to the Father!
-By stern obedience I mean if the most intense desires of our heart are not fulfilled for fifty years we march forward in God’s perfect will.
+By stern obedience, I mean if the most intense desires of our heart are not fulfilled for fifty years, we march forward in God’s perfect will.
 We put our treasures in Heaven, and we stay in our prison until death.
 We overcome the devil by loving not our lives to the death.

+God feeds us with manna.
+We have just enough for the day.
 Sometimes people speak of being saved at some point years ago.
-They do not realize that their experience may be moldy and repulsive.
-Salvation is always today—not yesterday or tomorrow but today.
+They do not realize that their experience may be moldy and repulsive, like old manna.
+Salvation is always today — not yesterday or tomorrow but today.
 If we are not interacting with the living Jesus right now, then we are placing our ultimate salvation in jeopardy.
 He who endures to the end shall be saved.

 What is being preached today in America is far, far too soft.
 It is unscriptural, a people-pleasing, humanistic gospel that has created churches of silly, sometimes immoral, baby Christians.
 The age of physical and moral horrors is approaching, and out from this period of trouble in America will emerge a godly, militant remnant of believers who will know their God and do exploits.
 The rest of the “believers” will follow the Antichrist world spirit and their suffering will be intense.